Brendan Devane’s The Sound Hits Theaters and VOD June 27 — New Trailer and Poster Released

 Released in 1946, “Notorious” stands as one of the quintessential masterpieces in Alfred Hitchcock’s filmography.

-Set in the aftermath of World War II, the story centers around Alicia Huberman, the German-American daughter of a recently convicted Nazi spy.
-Approached by the American intelligence agent T.R.
-Devlin, Alicia agrees to use her connections to infiltrate a group of Nazis residing in Rio de Janeiro, Brazil.
-As Alicia and Devlin venture into their mission, a complicated romance blossoms between them, adding tension to their covert operation.
+Set right after World War II, the story follows Alicia Huberman, the daughter of a recently convicted Nazi spy.
+American intelligence agent T.R.
+Devlin approaches her with a mission: to use her old connections to infiltrate a group of Nazis hiding out in Rio de Janeiro.
+As the two work together, their professional relationship starts to get complicated by a growing romance.

 Previously available only on DVD, The Criterion Collection has now released Notorious on blu-ray in 4K digital restoration.
-The released comes with audio commentaries featuring film historian Rudy Behlmer and Alfred Hitchcock scholar Marian Keane.
+The release comes with audio commentaries featuring film historian Rudy Behlmer and Alfred Hitchcock scholar Marian Keane.

 Share